What If We Recaption Billions of Web Images with LLaMA-3 ?

 Dataset Statistics

 Recaption Data Statistics.
-Average length distributions of both the original captions and our recaptioned data in DataComp-1B.
+Instance length distributions from ~133 million sampled examples of both the original captions and our recaptioned data in DataComp-1B.

 Results of CLIP model Trained on Recaption-Datacomp-1B